outscal/Unity-3D-Course-Scriptable-Objects/Chap01- What are Scriptable Objects.md

 ![Scriptable Objects](Images/Chap1.png)

-Now we have learned all the necessary concepts required to make the achievement system.
-Let's see how we can make an achievement system.
+Now we will move ahead and see in the next chapter how we can create Scriptable Objects.